LevonBecker/connectMsSqlServer/README.md

 # connectMsSqlServer
-Example Jar that connects to a Microsoft SQL Server and Outputs the Database Names.
+Example Jar that connects to a Microsoft SQL Server and Outputs the User Tables.

 ## Purpose
 Demonstrate code that can be used to connect to a Microsoft SQL Server.